-- Start the visible shot clock on the game officials' verbal and visible shot clock signal. - b.
-Stop and restart the shot clock in sync with the game clock until the shot warning ends with either a shot saved by the goalkeeper, a shot that hits the goalkeeper or pipe, or a goal scored.
+- a.
+Start the visible shot clock on the game officials' verbal and visible shot clock signal. - b.
+Stop and restart the shot clock with the game clock until the shot warning ends with either a shot saved by the goalkeeper, a shot that hits the goalkeeper or pipe, or a goal scored.
 A shot from behind the goal line extended is not a shot unless it scores.
 A shot that hits any defensive player other than the goalkeeper does not satisfy the shotclock warning unless it scores. - c.
 If the shot clock expires without satisfying the requirements of a shot, the shot clock operator shall sound a horn alerting the game officials. - d.
-During an existing shot clock warning, the shot clock operator will reset the shot clock on any penalty or loose ball play-on by the defense. - e.
-Stop and restart the shot clock on any timeout called by the offense.
-Reset the shot clock on any timeout called by the defense.
+During an existing shot clock warning, the shot clock operator will reset the shot clock on any penalty or loose ball play-on by the defense.